Connect your work

 - Product launches: “Launch to all users” is waiting on “Incorporate feedback from beta testers”

 - Editorial calendar: “Finalize blog for staging” is waiting on “Incorporate copyedits”

 - Event planning: “Secure venue” is waiting on “Approve budget”

 - Bug tracking: “Prioritize fix” is waiting on “Reproduce bug”

 - Design reviews: “Begin designs” is waiting on “Select color palette”

 - New hire onboarding: “Elect benefits” is waiting on “Obtain login information from IT”

 Adding custom fields to a project means you can track even more information in each task.
 Create drop-down, number, or text fields to capture information and track progress, status, and more.
-You can even use the same fields across different projects, see them in Calendar View and run advanced searches to report on them and make comparisons between tasks.
+You can even use the same fields across different projects, see them in Calendar View, or sort your projects by them

 How to add custom fields